 Hike Paris Mountain State Park

-There are more than 15 miles of hiking and biking trails rated from easy to strenuous in the park.
+There are more than 15 miles of hiking (including the super-easy Lake Placid hike) and biking trails rated from easy to strenuous in the park.
 It has also become a top camping destination in the Greenville area.

 Visit the Greenville County Museum of Art

 I love visiting art museums when I travel, and I’ve been to some of the best museums in the world.

 The Greenville County Museum of Art has one of the best collections of American art I’ve had the joy of seeing in a regional museum.
 This includes the largest public collection of Andrew Wyeth watercolors (swoon!).
 It totally impresses this art lover every time I walk through the door.

 I’m partial to their wonderful collection of Jasper Johns paintings and prints.
 The art museum is located at Heritage Green, very near downtown Greenville.

 Heritage Green is a cultural campus that includes the GCMA (of course), the main branch (Hughes) of the Greenville County Library System, the Greenville Little Theatre, the Children’s Museum of the Upstate, and the Upcountry History Museum.